 Colne changed forever.

-Colne Commemorates the Great War has been designed to help us all remember.
+Colne Commemorates the Great War was designed to help us all remember and to educate us about lesser known aspects of The Great War.

 Two years later, we chose Saturday, 2nd July to hold our second event: Colne Commemorates… 1916.
 This is was the closest weekend to the centenary of the Battle of the Somme.